-Choline food sources is an important subject and nowhere is it better resolved than in this eight colors eggs Florentine.
+Choline is an important subject and nowhere is it better resolved than in this eight colors eggs Florentine.

 The average Western diet consumes less than half the required daily amount of this vital vitamin contributing to many diseases as diverse as Alzheimer's, heart attacks and diabetes.

 Enjoying an egg on a bed of greens on a slice of 100% whole wheat toast takes you most of the way home.

 Very nice, but why eight colors eggs Florentine on a chiropractic help website, you may well be asking.
 Lots of reasons really, but perhaps mainly because spinach is the best source of dietary magnesium.
 A deficiency is a major cause of arthritis, the chiropractor's public enemy number two; after obesity, riding horses and vacuum cleaners!

 And chilis are anti inflammatory surprisingly, and the second richest source of vitamin C after citrus; that's good for cartilage too.